 I often come across people who buy the equipment without ever learning how to use it.
 In my opinion, it’s the same as buying a gun and then never learning how to fire it.
 While there’s nothing stopping you from buying the equipment, I probably wouldn’t do it without learning how to use it first.

 Each type of equipment, power source, antenna, and communication mode has its own set of strengths, weaknesses and intricacies.
 Ham Radio equipment isn’t something that you can just pull out of the box during an emergency.
 Just like every other skill in life, it requires practice; and in the case of Ham Radio, a lot of it.

 I refuse to be part of something where I have to be licensed by the FCC.

-I hear this argument a lot, and while I usually do everything I can to keep government out of my life, in the case of HAM Radio I feel the benefits far outweigh the risk.
-So unless you’ve sworn off driving for the same reasons, I would advise anyone who’s serious about learning the ins and outs of emergency communications to take a good look at becoming a licensed Amateur Radio Operator (HAM).
+I hear this argument a lot; and while I usually do everything I can to keep government out of my life, in the case of HAM Radio, I feel the benefits far outweigh the risk.
+So unless you’ve sworn off driving for the very same reasons, I advise anyone who’s serious about learning the ins and outs of emergency communications to take a good look at becoming a licensed Amateur Radio Operator (HAM).

 How hard is it to get a Ham Radio License?